Ultimate Mera Peak Expedition

 We are so close.

-The summit is not far away at all.
-Today we will head to the High Camp of Mera Peak.
-Departing base camp we continue our ascent of the north face of Mera peak to a spectacular porch nestled just below the cairn where we will set up our high camp.
+Today leaving Khare, we head towards the Mera Glacier up to the Mera La Pass.
+Its an exciting climb and the superb views from the pass are simply breakthtaking.
+We will then continue our ascent of the north face of Mera peak to a spectacular porch nestled just below the cairn where we will set up our high camp.
 The trail is rock-strewn for about two hours before we reach our destination.
 After camp is set up we will relax and save our energy for the big day tomorrow.
 The ascent of Mera Peak.
 The night will be spent in a tented camp at the high camp.

 Meals included: Breakfast, Lunch, Dinner